Quick Pay for Truckers and How to Improve Your Cash Flow

 Decisions around quick pay versus deferred payment are often based on the freight rate, because a better paid load implies a longer payment period.
 However, it is important to consider that early payment methods like factoring and quick pay offer trucking companies of all sizes a range of benefits, including a short accounts receivable turnaround time and increased revenue.

 At the same time, not all trucking companies are ready to engage third-party factoring organizations, because of a lack of experience or small turnover.
-Quick pay is considered a proper financial tool to start with if you need quick financing for current expenditures.
+Quick pay is considered a proper financial tool to start with if you need quick financing for current expenditures in your commercial driving job.

 With its considerable experience in freight factoring, HMD Financial ensures competence and provides a full range of personalized services for owner-operators and freight carriers.
 Our customers have the most attractive factoring rates and payment terms on the market.
 Your success story will become a real-life case that proves your company's value.